 All newly manufactured wood stoves sold in USA have to be EPA certified.
 EPA certification has to do with clean burning only and nothing with the safety of the appliance.
 It basically means that the stove has been tested by a third party lab and was found to be acceptable to the Environment Protection Agency (EPA) in terms of the pollution it creates, or more specifically the level of wood smoke particle emission.

 Luckily, cooking stoves that meet certain criteria are EPA exempt!
-EPA recognizes that such stoves are used primarily for cooking as opposed to heating and since they are used a lot less than traditional wood stoves (there are less cooking stoves in US homes + the ones that exist are not usually used as heavily as traditional stoves) EPA found no compelling reason to regulate them.
+EPA recognizes that such stoves are used primarily for cooking and since they are used a lot less than traditional wood stoves EPA found no compelling reason to restrict their use.
 However, not all cook stoves are exempt!
 In EPA's words: